Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 If you have an acute injury and your pain lasts for more than three months, that isn't a sign that your injury needs to heal, its a sign that your pain is no longer nociceptive and your nervous system has become sensitive.

-Neurogenic pain arises from the nervous system and is associated with an injury to a nerve or nerve plexus.
-This includes compression or traction injuries, and diagnoses such as
+Neuropathic pain (sometimes called neurogenic pain) arises from the nervous system and is associated with an injury to a nerve or nerve plexus.
+This includes compression or traction injuries.

 • Radiculopathy (often associated with a herniated disc)